0xTerry0x/go-reloaded/README.md

 # 🧩 **Text Formatter CLI (Go)**
-A lightweight, deterministic text-processing tool written in Go.
+A lightweight, deterministic text-processing tool written in Go.<br>
-It reads a text file, applies a series of linguistic and typographic transformations, and outputs a clean, standardized version according to well-defined rules.
+It reads a text file, applies a series of linguistic and typographic transformations, and outputs a clean, standardized version according to well-defined rules.<br>

 ---

 ## 📖 **Overview**
 This tool modifies text files by interpreting control markers and punctuation patterns.
-It supports automatic transformations such as:
+It supports automatic transformations such as:<br>

 | Marker / Rule             | Description                                      | Example                               |
 | ------------------------- | ------------------------------------------------ | ------------------------------------- |